tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 relevant user experience requires large pools of IP addresses, which can be costly.
 Additionally, users often receive inaccurate geolocation results because servers rely on geo-IP feeds that can be outdated.
-To address these challenges, we can allow clients to actively send their network geolocation directly to the origin server via an HTTP Client Hint.
+To address these challenges, we can allow HTTP clients to actively send their network geolocation to an HTTP server via an HTTP header field.
 This approach will not only enhance geolocation accuracy and reduce IP costs, but it also gives clients more transparency regarding their perceived geolocation.
+This is also particularly useful in the case of HTTP intermediaries that hide client IP addresses, such as OHTTP relays.

 --- middle

 # Introduction {#introduction}

-HTTP Client Hints {{!RFC8942}} defines a convention for HTTP headers to communicate optional information from clients to servers as hints.
-This can be done conditionally based on whether a server claims to support a particular hint.
-A server can request hints by listing them in the Accept-CH response header.

-This document defines a client hint that can be used to send a geolocation entry based on the client's determined location.
+This document defines an HTTP header field that can be used to send a geolocation entry based on the client's determined location.
 This location can be used to influence server behavior, such as by causing the server to return responses relevant to the client's location.
 The